Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires every law enforcement agency to adopt written procedures before operating a drone, including FAA authorization, trained personnel, public-purpose flights only, auditable records, and community involvement requirements.
+Requires law enforcement agencies using unmanned aircraft systems to adopt written procedures including FAA authorization, trained personnel, agency approval, public purpose justification, and flight records.

 View source